This article will give a brief overview of the following topics;

 * “ That suggestion does not have a snowball’s chance in hell—“ etc

 Standard hurdles of EM.
 In all forms of mediation, arbitration and litigation, there are standard hurdles which occur.
 Foreknowledge assists to identify these hurdles in advance, and to consider preventive options; and to have some responses when the hurdles suddenly arise.
 Apart from the standard hurdles attached to all mediation “types”, particular hurdles for the evaluative elements of EM include:

 · parties fail to prepare as required by the EM

 · parties lie to the EM

-· Lawyers fall into posturing before EM in an attempt to influence his/her forthcoming “opinion” (Brazil).
+· lawyers fall into posturing before EM in an attempt to influence his/her forthcoming “opinion” (Brazil 2006).

-· Many mediators put parties in separate rooms and then carry information and offers from room to room.
-This encourages some lawyers to posture and reveal minimal information to the mediator, as they know that the mediator will “leak”.
+· many mediators put parties in separate rooms and then carry information and offers from room to room.
+This encourages some lawyers to posture and reveal minimal information to the mediator, as they know or suspect that the mediator will “leak”.

 · parties try to ambush others with “new” information or reports